Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 ## 🔹 Step 2 - Creating active region for transistors.
 In that step 2, there are two steps.

-1) Creating isolation between p-substrate and active packets using 40nm silicon dioxide(SiO2) layer which acts as insulator.
+1) Creating isolation between p-substrate and active packets using 40nm silicon dioxide(SiO₂) layer which acts as insulator.
-2) We deposit 80nm layer of Si3N4 onto 40nm silicon dioxide.
+2) We deposit 80nm layer of Si₃N₄ onto 40nm silicon dioxide (SiO₂).

 ## 🔹 Step 3 - Creating the Pockets

 1) Identify the region where to grow the pockets.
-So, first we have to grow the photoresist film of 1 micron onto the 80nm silicon nitrate(Si3N4)
+So, first we have to grow the photoresist film of 1 micron onto the 80nm silicon nitrate(Si₃N₄)

 2) We have to use the mask as a protection layer from UV light.
 So there will be no reaction between the UV light and the photoresist layer.
 This mask protects the photoresist layer directly below the mask and the area which is not covered by the mask will react with UV light.